citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

 Running FXServer
 ================

 FXServer is the name of the current CitizenFX server version.
 This page shows you how to run it.

 Having trouble running your server?
-See [server issues][server-issues] for help.
+See [server issues][server-issues] for help, use the Discord [#fxserver-support][fxserver-support] channel or create a topic in the [Server Discussion][fxserver-support-category] sub-category on the forum.

 Windows
 -------